Chloe Seungeun Han

 Chloe continued to build her choir experiences through tours of South Korea and eight European countries.
 She then completed additional studies in the genre of contemporary African American gospel, highlighting her continued passion for learning and exploring new styles of music.

 Since arriving in Queensland, Chloe has immersed herself in the classical music scene, singing as key Soprano and soloist in the Canticum Chamber Choir.
-In 2021, Chloe worked as Musical Director for the Redcliffe City Choir and is currently assistant conductor for Brisbane Chorale under the tutelage of renowned choral conductor Emily Cox.
+In 2021, Chloe worked as Music Director for the Redcliffe City Choir and is currently assistant conductor for Brisbane Chorale under the tutelage of renowned choral conductor Emily Cox.

 Meet Our Members